abhiram7352/Angular-address-book/address-book/README.md

 # Challenge

 ## Client Side Address Book
-Build a single page address book application using JavaScript, HTML and CSS.
+Build a single page address book application.

 ### Functionality
 1. You should be able to add, delete and edit contacts.